Nicholas Megura: World War II

 In July 1943, Megura transferred to the United States Army Air Forces.
 He was assigned to the 334th Fighter Squadron, 4th Fighter Group, Eight Air Force, based in RAF Debden.
 When Megura was attached to the squadron, they flew P-47 Thunderbolts, however they switched over to P-51 Mustangs after a few months.

-On March 6, 1944, First Lieutenant Megura shot down one German Me110 and damaged a second one.
-Two days later, while on a B-17 bomber escort mission, five Me109s attacked the group.
-Megura was able to quickly down one, and then engaged another Me109 which was attacking a B-17.
-Forcing the pilot of the Me109 to bail out, Megura claimed his fifth victory of the war along with ace status.
-Megura then damaged a third Me109 as it was landing at an airfield.
-While he was returning to Debden, Megura engaged a Junkers Ju-88 with his last operating gun, knocking out one engine before he completely ran out of ammunition.
+On March 6, 1944, First Lieutenant Megura shot down one German Messerschmitt Bf 110 and damaged a second one.
+Two days later, while on a B-17 bomber escort mission, five Messerschmitt Bf 109s attacked the group.
+Megura was able to quickly down one, and then engaged another Bf 109 which was attacking a B-17.
+Forcing the pilot of the Bf 109 to bail out, Megura claimed his fifth victory of the war along with ace status.
+Megura then damaged a third Bf 109 as it was landing at an airfield.
+While he was returning to Debden, Megura engaged a Junkers Ju 88 with his last operating gun, knocking out one engine before he completely ran out of ammunition.
 For his actions during this three day period, Megura was awarded the Distinguished Service Cross in April.

 Internment in Sweden

 On May 23, 1944, Captain Megura's group and several P-38s from another group engaged over 30 German fighters.
-While Megura was engaging three Me109s, his own aircraft was severely damaged by friendly fire from a P-38.
-The pilot of the P-38 had mistaken Megura's plane for an Me109.
+While Megura was engaging three Bf 109s, his own aircraft was severely damaged by friendly fire from a P-38.
+The pilot of the P-38 had mistaken Megura's plane for an Bf 109.

 Megura's coolant system was damaged, and he decided to bail out of his plane.
 However, he could not get his canopy open.
 Megura then nursed his plane toward Denmark, and he decided he would keep gliding toward neutral Sweden.
 Megura miraculously reached Sweden without crashing, and made a belly landing at the Kalmar Aerodrome.

 Upon landing, Megura was interned by the Swedish military and was held until June 28.
 Megura chewed out his engineering officer for his faulty canopy when he returned to Debden.
 Due to diplomatic relations in securing his release from Sweden, Megura was no longer allowed to fly combat missions during the war and he was given an administrative job.
 Megura finished the war with a total of 11.83 aerial victories, plus an additional four on the ground.